Carlos Alberto Rentería Mantilla: Arrest and extradition

 On July 4, 2010, at 4:00 p.m.
 Mantilla was captured in Venezuela by local security forces with the assistance of British intelligence services.

 He was extradited to the United States on July 13, 2010.

 Popular culture

-Rentería is portrayed by the Colombian actor Luis Fernando Montoya as the character of 'The Primo' (the cousin) in the second season of TV Series El Cartel as the cousin of Milton Jimenez 'El Cabo' (Wilber Varela 'Jabón'), although in the series 'Primo' is killed in Venezuela by the corrupt General Morales.
+Rentería is portrayed by Colombian actor Luis Fernando Montoya as the character of 'The Primo' (the cousin) in the second season of TV Series El Cartel as the cousin of Milton Jimenez 'El Cabo' (Wilber Varela 'Jabón'), although in the series 'Primo' is killed in Venezuela by the corrupt General Morales.